-At some point in 1983, Xerox developed a revolutionary operating system that connected the PC's mouse to the computer screen.
+In 1983, Xerox developed a revolutionary operating system that connected the PC's mouse to the computer screen.
 For the first time ever, a human could move his or her hand, and the mouse would follow.
 Point, click.
 Drag, drop.
 It was originally called the "graphical point and click interface".
-More commonly known now as the "graphical user interface" (GUI or Gooey).
+More commonly known today as the "graphical user interface" (GUI, pronounced "Gooey").
 This little innovation is still the standard in every computer to this day.

 Gates sat coolly on the other side of the conference room while Steve unloaded his fury.
 When the Apple founder was done, Gates replied: